webplatform/docs/concepts/programming/variables_in_javascript/index.md

 ---
-title: variables in javascript
+title: Variables in JavaScript
+readiness: 'Almost Ready'
+summary: 'JavaScript recognizes values such as integers and strings, which are represented with symbolic names by which they are referenced in the source code.
+Each variable is associated with a data type and has a scope, or area in which it is valid.'
 tags:
   - Concept
   - Pages
-readiness: 'Almost Ready'
-summary: 'JavaScript recognizes values such as integers and strings, which are represented with symbolic names by which they are referenced in the source code.
-Each variable is associated with a data type and has a scope, or area in which it is valid.'
-uri: 'concepts/programming/variables in javascript'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: